charudadhich/Python-Audiobook/README.md

 PyPDF2: It is used to extract text and split the PDF.

-pyttsx3: Helps to covert text to speech.
+pyttsx3: Helps to convert text to speech.